Important information related to the coronavirus COVID-19 pandemic

 The 2019 event will mark the 38th edition of Columbus Pride.
 It runs for an entire weekend, with festivities kicking off on Friday afternoon and running through to late Sunday afternoon.
 Some of the fun that visitors can experience include dancing in the streets, enjoying cold drinks at local bars, and meeting new friends.

+Bear in mind that this is the event program for 2019.
+Stay tuned for the 2020 program for this pride, coming soon.
 Scheduled for Friday, June 14 through to Sunday, June 16, 2019, this year's Pride Parade is set to be one of the largest and most exciting around.
 The festivities will kick off at 4pm on Friday and run until 11pm that night.
 Though the festival shuts down at 11pm, you'll find plenty of exciting activities taking place in and around the city until the wee hours of Saturday morning.

 You may want to get some sleep to make sure that you don't miss the Columbus Pride Parade the next morning.
 This parade starts on Saturday, June 15, 2019, at 10:30am.
 It begins at the corner of High Street and Goodale Park and moves around the park before working its way down High Street.
 The parade route makes a turn at Broad Street and ends on Washington Boulevard, right next to Genoa Park.
 The route makes it easy for participants to find their way back to the fun at the end of the day.